 Facilitating adoption

-Providing a PaaS or SaaS solution for healthcare, technical experts may be at a loss: say, the software provides clear routes for healthcare automation, but hospital personnel still clings to their obsolete inefficient processes.
+Developing a SaaS solution for healthcare, technical experts may be at a loss: say, the software provides clear routes for healthcare automation, but hospital personnel still clings to their obsolete inefficient processes.
 Why so?

 Healthcare is a highly traditional industry.
 It’s not that the product is of low quality or unwanted—it’s just that clinicians feel uncomfortable disrupting their tried-and-true workflows and methods.
 However, the changes are needed, and they should start from the inside.